wincent/buildtools/README.txt

-The Wincent Buildtools (from here on referred to as "buildtools") is a collection of scripts, tools and configuration files used in the build processes of a number of Wincent products (for a full product listing see http://wincent.com/). buildtools is licensed under the GPL (see the file, LICENSE.txt).
+The Wincent Buildtools (from here on referred to as "buildtools") is a collection of scripts, tools and configuration files used in the build processes of a number of Wincent products (for a full product listing see http://wincent.com/). buildtools is licensed under the simplified BSD license (see the file, LICENSE.txt).

 I maintain these tools as a separate package for two reasons: firstly, because they allow frequently-used tools and configuration information to be stored in